-The "full" signal function may be checked by turning the ignition switch ON (RUN), engaging the blade clutch (engine not running), opening the catcher back door, and triggering the Grass-Pak® vane by hand as it oscillates.
-The horn should sound as the switch is moved in one direction.
+The "full" signal function may be checked by turning the ignition switch to RUN, engaging the blade clutch (engine not running), opening the catcher back door, and triggering the Grass-Pak® vane by hand as it oscillates.
+The horn should sound as the switch is moved in both directions.

-DO NOT test the Powerfil® oscillation or Grass-Pak® switch with the engine running.
+DO NOT test the Grass-Pak® switch with the engine running.
 Projectiles may be thrown out of the grass delivery spout, and COULD cause serious injury.

 The "full" signal horn is designed to operate (sound) when the grass catcher is almost full.
 The timing of the signal is adjustable by changing the position of the vane on the Grass-Pak® switch.
-If the signal is coming on too soon (catcher not completely full) or too late (grass clogging in catcher spout and delivery chute), refer to ADJUSTMENTS for GHS "Full" Signal Horn Adjustment in Maintenance Instructions.
+If the signal is coming on too soon (catcher not completely full) or too late (grass clogging in catcher spout and delivery chute), refer to ADJUSTMENTS for GHS Signal Horn Adjustment in Maintenance Instructions.